freedombox/FreedomBox/HACKING.md

 ## Coding Practices

 Plinth confirms to [PEP 8](http://www.python.org/dev/peps/pep-0008/) Python coding standard.
-You should check your code with *pep8* and *pylint* tools before placing a merge request.
+Before placing a merge request, you should check your code for errors with *flake8* and indent your code with *yapf*.

 ## Internationalization